 While several factors should be considered to determine if a contractor is "responsible" (such as, but not limited to, work history, references, and capacity to do the work) the subrecipient must also assure that the award is not made to a contractor appearing on a federal list barring them from being awarded public money.
 Subcontractors appearing on the Federal debarment lists are also prohibited from doing work.
-The Federal debarment list should be checked online before using and annually as follows:
+The Federal debarment list should be checked online at www.sam.gov before using a contractor and annually as applicable.